 Symbolic Numbers ≠ Real Numbers?

 One thing here is clearly true, as many 13th-century Exodus proponents highlight: 480 is a deeply symbolic number.
 The biblical numbers 12 and 40—and arguably more so, seven—are incredibly symbolic and found numerous times throughout the Bible.
 It’s why, for example, the first verse of the Bible, Genesis 1:1 (below), is literally full of sevens.
-The verse is made up of seven Hebrew words from 28 Hebrew letters (a multiple of seven), the total numerical letter value of which adds up to a multiple of seven, the nouns of which together equal a multiple of seven, the single verb which equals a multiple of seven, the three leading nouns which equal 777, and the value of the first and last letters of each word which equal a multiple of seven.
+The verse is made up of seven Hebrew words from 28 Hebrew letters (a multiple of seven), the nouns of which together equal a multiple of seven, the single verb which equals a multiple of seven, the three leading nouns which equal 777, and the value of the first and last letters of each word which equal a multiple of seven.

 In the beginning, God created the heavens and the earth.